jesskelsall/astarus/places/structures/arnaside-logging-camp.md

 | People | Strong Malneshi cutting and carrying wood. |
 | Intrigue | |

-## History
+## Planning

+### Trouble in [Arnaside](../settlements/villages/arnaside.md)

 The night before the party arrives, the [blue kobolds](../../lineages/blue-kobold.md) attack the logging camp under the cover of dark and wind.
 They destroy one of the logging carts and steal some woodworking tools.

-## Planning

-### Trouble in [Arnaside](../settlements/villages/arnaside.md)

 When the party first arrives at the logging camp, several loggers are cleaning up after the chaos of the kobold attack the night before.